luisavgonzalez27/ADS-506-Applied_Time_Series_Analysis/README.md

 This project forecasts electric vehicle (EV) adoption in Europe using time-series models including ETS, ARIMA, and TSLM.
 The analysis follows a Problem–Solution storytelling framework to understand nonlinear EV growth, diagnose modeling challenges, and develop reliable forecasting methods that support industry and policy decision-making.

 # Situation
-Electric vehicle adoption is growing worldwide, but the pace, stability, and drivers of growth vary greatly by region.
-The full dataset includes 54 global regions, each shaped by different policy incentives, charging-infrastructure maturity, and economic conditions.
+EV adoption is accelerating globally, but the pace, stability, and policy context vary widely across regions.
+The original dataset includes 54 global regions, each shaped by different:
+- EV incentives and subsidies
+- Charging-infrastructure maturity
+- Economic and regulatory environments

-To maintain analytical consistency, we narrowed our focus to Europe, which:
+To maintain a consistent analytical foundation, we focused on Europe, because it:
-- Has one of the fastest-growing EV markets globally
+- Has one of the fastest-growing EV markets worldwide
-- Operates under aligned policy frameworks (EU emissions targets, subsidy structures)
+- Operates under aligned EU-level policy frameworks
 - Contains a complete time series with no missing values
-- Exhibits clear exponential adoption patterns suitable for time-series modeling Cross-regional exploration (Figure 1) revealed China growing the fastest globally, followed by Europe and the United States.
-This context motivated our regional focus.
+- Exhibits clear exponential adoption patterns suitable for time-series analysis Cross-regional EDA showed China growing the fastest, followed by Europe and the U.S., reinforcing Europe as a meaningful and policy-coherent modeling target.

 # Problem
 Despite strong growth, Europe’s EV market presents several modeling challenges: